Milk: Composition

 Milk is an emulsion or colloid of butterfat globules within a water-based fluid that contains dissolved carbohydrates and protein aggregates with minerals.
 Because it is produced as a food source for the young, all of its contents provide benefits for growth.
-The principal requirements are energy (lipids, lactose, and protein), biosynthesis of non-essential amino acids supplied by proteins (essential amino acids and amino groups), essential fatty acids, vitamins and inorganic elements, and water.
+Milk provides for energy (lipids, lactose, and protein), amino acids, the biosynthesis of non-essential amino acids (from essential amino acids and amino groups supplied by proteins), essential fatty acids, vitamins, inorganic elements, and water.

 pH

-The pH of cow's milk ranges from 6.7 to 6.9.
-Milk from other bovines and non-bovine mammals varies in composition, but has a similar pH.
+The pH of cow's milk, ranging from 6.7 to 6.9, is similar to other bovines and non-bovine mammals.

 Lipids

+Full fat milk contains about 33 grams of fat per liter, including about 19 grams of saturated fat, 1.2 grams of omega 6 fatty acids, and 0.75 grams of omega 3 fatty acids per liter.
+The amount of fat varies for products where (some of) the fat has been removed, such as in skimmed milk.

 Initially milk fat is secreted in the form of a fat globule surrounded by a membrane.
 Each fat globule is composed almost entirely of triacylglycerols and is surrounded by a membrane consisting of complex lipids such as phospholipids, along with proteins.
 These act as emulsifiers which keep the individual globules from coalescing and protect the contents of these globules from various enzymes in the fluid portion of the milk.
 Although 97–98% of lipids are triacylglycerols, small amounts of di- and monoacylglycerols, free cholesterol and cholesterol esters, free fatty acids, and phospholipids are also present.
 Unlike protein and carbohydrates, fat composition in milk varies widely due to genetic, lactational, and nutritional factor difference between different species.

 Fat globules vary in size from less than 0.2 to about 15 micrometers in diameter between different species.
 Diameter may also vary between animals within a species and at different times within a milking of a single animal.
 In unhomogenized cow's milk, the fat globules have an average diameter of two to four micrometers and with homogenization, average around 0.4 micrometers.
 The fat-soluble vitamins A, D, E, and K along with essential fatty acids such as linoleic and linolenic acid are found within the milk fat portion of the milk.